 Air conditioners were not originally intended to provide healthier indoor air.
 However, while lowering the air temperature, the system also has some effects that indirectly benefit your health, such as:

 Air conditioners have filters that keep airborne dust and debris from entering your room.
-However, this only works on the contaminants that go into the AC unit.
+However, this only works on the contaminants in the AC unit.
 It won’t clean all of the air inside the room.

 Besides getting rid of the heat, your AC unit also absorbs excess moisture from the air.
 A balanced humidity level can prevent the growth of mold, bacteria, and other microorganisms that may cause illness and various respiratory problems, such as sinuses and asthma.

 When indoor air provides thermal comfort, people can sleep better at night.
-Sleep quality is vital for both the physical and mental health of every person.
+Sleep quality is vital for every person’s physical and mental health.

-Too cold, too hot, or fluctuating temperatures may drain energy and cause fatigue.
-Your immune system may drop, making your body more prone to sickness.
-With an AC to keep the air temperature steady, you can avoid such risks.
+Too cold, hot, or fluctuating temperatures may drain energy and cause fatigue.
+In addition, your immune system may drop, making your body more prone to sickness.
+You can avoid such risks with an AC to keep the air temperature steady.

 Indoor Air Quality Solutions for Better Health